ivanoats/Full-Stack-JavaScript-Engineering/auth_auth/basic_authentication.md

 User model generates.

-There is only one more piece to add to this application to be able to authenticate with JSON Web Tokens, the actual middleware that checks if the token/user on the incomming request is valid.
+There is only one more piece to add to this application to be able to authenticate with JSON Web Tokens, the actual middleware that checks if the token/user on the incoming request is valid.
 Create a jwtAuth.js file in lib/authentication with the following code:
 ```javascript
 //lib/authentication/jwtAuth.js